 In summary, the Medical School application timeline looks like this:

-You can find out more information on each of these steps in our Application Guide under Deciding on Medicine, UKCAT, UCAS, BMAT and Interview.
-We also offer in-house courses and workshops at a reduced rate for schools on Interviews, Personal Statements, UKCAT and BMAT – visit our Book A Course page to find out more.
+You can find out more information on each of these steps in our Application Guide under Deciding on Medicine, UCAT (previously UKCAT), UCAS, BMAT and Interview.
+We also offer in-house courses and workshops at a reduced rate for schools on Interviews, Personal Statements, UCAT and BMAT – visit our Book A Course page to find out more.

 Students may ask for your support or advice on the requirements for studying Medicine in the UK.
 You may find it useful to point students to our page on ‘What A-Levels do you need to become a doctor?‘ when advising them on their A-Level subject choices, for example.